aag/fillmysuitcase/README.md

 ### Installation

-The application is built on Laravel 5.3 and AngularJS.
+The application is built on Laravel 5.4 and AngularJS 1.5.
 It requires Apache or Nginx running PHP 7.1+ and the MCrypt PHP extension.
 It also requires a database server with a PDO driver.
 The default configuration uses PostgreSQL.

 Development and deploying require [npm](https://www.npmjs.com/) and gulp.